Skip to main content

-Manage IAM roles for clusters on Anyscale on EKS
+Configure IAM roles for clusters on Anyscale on EKS

 This page describes how to use and manage IAM roles for Anyscale clouds deployed on Amazon Elastic Kubernetes Service (EKS).

-Anyscale operator IAM role | When you deploy an Anyscale cloud on EKS, you configure a Kubernetes service account for the Anyscale operator that maps to an IAM role in your cloud provider account.The permissions in this IAM role govern all actions that the Anyscale operator can take in your EKS cluster.
-The Anyscale operator is responsible for processing all instructions from the Anyscale control plane to deploy nodes for Ray clusters in your EKS cluster. |
+The permissions in this IAM role govern all actions that the Anyscale operator can take in your EKS cluster.
+The Anyscale operator is responsible for processing all instructions from the Anyscale control plane to deploy nodes for Ray clusters in your EKS cluster.

-Cluster IAM role | When you configure the Anyscale operator for your Anyscale cloud on EKS, you configure a default Kubernetes service account that maps to an IAM role.
-When the Anyscale operator deploys a new cluster or autoscales to adds worker nodes, the Pods use this service account and assume the IAM role to gain access to necessary resources in your cloud provider account.You must define a Kubernetes service account for each unique set of IAM permissions you want to assign to a given user, workload, or project through cloud IAM mapping. |
+Cluster IAM roleWhen you configure the Anyscale operator for your Anyscale cloud on EKS, you configure a default Kubernetes service account that maps to an IAM role.
+When the Anyscale operator deploys a new cluster or autoscales to add worker nodes, the Pods use this service account and assume the IAM role to gain access to necessary resources in your AWS account.

 View cluster service account and IAM role

-Run the following commands to find the Kubernetes service account in use Pods in your Anyscale cluster:
+Run the following commands to find the Kubernetes service account in use for Pods in your Anyscale cluster:

 # Define your EKS namespace.